Skip to main content

 Announce your public prefix

-To announce your public prefix, you can create /32 routes and redistribute them as static:
+To announce your public prefix, you can create /32 routes and perform static redistribution:

-• In Services > FRR package > BGP > Network Distribution : enable redistribution locally by selecting IPV4 in Redistribute FRR static routes.
+• in Services > FRR package > BGP > Network Distribution: enable local redistribution by selecting IPv4 in the Redistribute FRR static routes.